Coinbase Custody

 Custody is two trade-offs: how much control you keep, and how much operational friction you accept.
-Coinbase Custody is unusual — it sits in the high-control half (you hold 3 of 5 keys) while still keeping enough convenience for non-technical users to recover.
+Coinbase Custody sits in the provider-custodied half — the custodian holds the signing keys and you hold a legal claim, not direct control, with low day-to-day friction.

 Editorial positioning — not a numeric scoring axis.
-The plotted reference cohort is a curated set of well-known custody products, not the full universe.
+Grey markers are reference archetypes, not the full universe.

 Coinbase Custody belongs on the watchlist because it functions as the default custodian behind a large share of US institutional Bitcoin exposure, including several spot ETFs.
 That makes it impossible to ignore as a category reference.